Oops! Sorry!!

 WHOLE LIFE

-The insurance component pays a predetermined sum upon the death of the insured.
-Meanwhile, the investment component accumulates cash value that the policyholder can either withdraw or borrow against.
-As the most basic form of cash-value life insurance, whole life insurance helps individuals accumulate wealth.
-Regular premium payments cover insurance costs and contribute to equity growth in a savings account, where dividends or interest can build up on a tax-deferred basis.
+Whole Life Insurance is a life insurance contract with level premiums that has both an insurance and an investment component.
+The insurance component pays a stated amount upon the insured's death.
+The investment component accumulates a cash value that the policyholder can withdraw or borrow against.
+As the most basic form of cash-value life insurance, whole life insurance is a way to accumulate wealth, with regular premiums paying insurance costs and contributing to equity growth in a savings account, where dividends or interest are allowed to accumulate tax-deferred.

 UNIVERSAL LIFE